Australian-Text-Analytics-Platform/xml-parser/README.md

 ## Instructions

-1. Upload your document files to the 'corpus_data' directory
+1. Upload your document files to the 'corpus_data' directory.
-2. Run the cell below and use the Corpus Loader to build a corpus from your selected documents
+2. Run the cell below and use the Corpus Loader to build a corpus from your selected documents.
 3. Once the corpus is built, navigate to the 'XML Parser' tab.
-Here, select your corpus in the dropdown and click 'Parse XML'
+Here, select your corpus in the dropdown and click 'Parse XML'.
 4. When parsing is complete, navigate to the 'Corpus Overview' tab to export the parsed corpus.

 See the [user guide](Corpus%20Loader%20User%20Guide.pdf) for detailed instructions and hover over the tooltips in the loader for simplified instructions on how to load and build the corpus.

 ## Notes

 - The XML Parser keeps all corpus metadata but adds a metadata called 'speaker'.
-If there is already a metadata column called 'speaker' it will be overwritten
+If there is already a metadata column called 'speaker' it will be overwritten.
-- When parsing utterances, the XML Parser will skip any utterance that does not have a speaker
+- When parsing utterances, the XML Parser will skip any utterance that does not have a speaker.
+- When parsing utterances, the XML Parser will remove any XML tags within the contents of the utterance.

 ## Demo

-Click the button below to access a demo deployed on Binderhub
+Click the button below to access a demo deployed on Binderhub.

 [![Binder](https://binderhub.atap-binder.cloud.edu.au/badge_logo.svg)](https://binderhub.atap-binder.cloud.edu.au/v2/gh/Australian-Text-Analytics-Platform/xml-parser/main?labpath=parser.ipynb)